Our purpose is to cultivate a kinder world where everyone has a neighborhood they can rely on.

 Welcome - we’re glad you’re here!
 Our Advertising Policies provide guidance on what types of advertising content are allowed on Nextdoor, all of which should always adhere to our Community Guidelines.

 First and foremost, be true to who you are.
 Every Nextdoor advertiser must be honest and transparent about the products or services they are promoting.
+Each ad’s image, copy, and landing page must be consistent with one another, and the advertiser name must be clearly marked at the top of the ad.

-For creative best practices, check out our tips for large brands here and small businesses here.
+For creative best practices, check out our tips for large brands here

 Some categories of ads are prohibited on Nextdoor.